CSCI-4611-Fall-2022/csci-4611-fall-2022.github.io/_pages/syllabus.md

 *What would you consider to be a convincing justification for skipping the wait list?*
 In addition to graduating seniors, I have issued permission numbers for students that were starting research projects or summer internships involving computer graphics or video games.
 In these cases, the class provided a direct benefit that would help them be successful, and taking it in a future semester would have been to late for that specific opportunity.

+*I am not a computer science major, but I would still like to take this course.
+What are my chances of getting in?*
+Unfortunately, this is highly unlikely.
+Many computer science majors have been waiting patiently for multiple semesters for an opportunity to take this course before they graduate.
+Permission numbers will only be issued for students in other programs in rare circumstances.

 ## Standard Policies